mr-mig/dotfiles/README.md

 Run `script/setup` to bootstrap the environment

 # How to copy?
-If you want to create your own dotfiles, start [here](https://dotfiles.github.io/).
+If you want to create your own dotfiles, start with [this post](https://driesvints.com/blog/getting-started-with-dotfiles/).
+If you want to know more about dotfile, check out [dotfiles.github.io](https://dotfiles.github.io/).
 Also, feel free to fork this repo.

 # What's included?